CHICAGO (WLS) -- Instead of a new trial in Chicago, convicted wanna-be terrorist Adel Daoud will simply have a new sentencing hearing in two months.

-Adel Daoud's mental competency has been a legal question since early in the case.
+The suburban man's mental competency was a legal question since the beginning of the case.
 Daoud was 17 years old when he popped onto FBI radar as a potential terror threat.
-The west suburban teen was taken down in a sting operation when he tried to detonate what he thought was a 1,000 pound bomb outside a Loop tavern.
+He was taken down in a sting operation when he tried to detonate what he thought was a highly destructive bomb outside a Loop tavern, the Cactus Bar and Grill.

 MORE PREVIOUS COVERAGE